llamawright/Auditorium2/README.md

 if two bits of music occur on the same page then use the letters a - z in place of the space before the hyphen.

-Sound effects should have a lower case letter A - Z.  They will be loaded into the special area at the same time as the associated music and be playable multiple times, anytime.
+Sound effects should have a upper case letter A - Z.  They will be loaded into the special area at the same time as the associated music and be playable multiple times, anytime.